-With ginger it is much a much simpler process: all you need to do is take a fresh piece of ginger and chew it.
+Using ginger to relieve pain is much a much simpler process.
+Like with the plantain leaves, all you need to do is take a fresh piece of ginger and chew it.
 Doing this should bring pain relief shortly.

-It may be a bit sour, but lemons and limes can also provide relief from a toothache.
-This is accomplished by the high amounts of citric acid and vitamin C present in both fruits that work to destroy bacteria and support the immune system.
-Prepare the lemons and limes by cutting them into slices, bite into them partially to release the juice, and then place into sore areas.
+They may be a bit sour, but lemons and limes can also provide relief from a toothache.
+High amounts of citric acid and vitamin C present in both fruits work to destroy bacteria and support the immune system.
+To use lemons and limes for tooth pain relief, prepare the lemons and limes by cutting them into slices, bite into them partially to release the juice, and then place into sore areas.

 Again, all of the above are temporary methods of toothache relief that can be achieved with household items, and are not intended to replace a dental check-up to diagnose the cause of the pain.
 Dental offices take emergency cases very seriously, and we are no exception, so if you have a dental emergency, please don’t wait to call your local dentist.meet our wonderful doctors

 Lastly, you should always call us in an emergency if at all possible.